xmartlabs/xmartlabs.github.io/_posts/2016-02-19-ci-with-xcode-server-and-fastlane.md

 * scrum releases on each sprint take a lot of time
 * cualquiera puede armar el build

-Why did we try to setup our CI server?
-Well, almost everybody knows the advantages of having a CI server; server can automatically build your project when somebody pushes some change, perform tests, detect any issue on latest commits very quick, notify results only to interested people, and a long list of etc. Additionally, all of these popular features are now included within Xcode!
+#### Why did we try to setup our CI server?

+Well, almost everybody knows the benefits of having a CI server; server can automatically analyze our code, run unit and UI tests and build your project.
+If something went wrong it notifies the results only to interested people, etc.
+Luckily, all of these features are now included within Xcode!
 We though that would be really nice to give it a try... later we proved that not everything was going to be so easy.
-But finally, we got our bots running, building, testing, creating releases, committing tags and **uploading builds to iTunes**.
+But finally, we got our bots running, building, testing, creating releases, committing tags and **uploading builds to iTunes Connect**.
 A happy ending for this story.

-## Setting up the server
+## Setting up Xcode server

 The guide [Xcode Server and Continuous Integration Guide](https://developer.apple.com/library/ios/documentation/IDEs/Conceptual/xcode_guide-continuous_integration/) from Apple will give you a good introduction on how to setup and use Xcode Server.
-I recommend you to read the guide first because I am not going to deep into the basics of setting up Xcode Server.
+We recommend you to read the guide first because we're not going to deep into the basics of setting up Xcode Server.

+#### Cocoapods & Fastlane

-After we have installed the Server app and enabled Xcode service, we have to install [Cocoapods](https://cocoapods.org/) and [Fastlane](https://fastlane.tools/).
-These are the tools that we usually use at Xmartlabs.
-Fastlane will help us with many common tasks that are necessary in order to build a project and upload the result to iTunes Connect.
-To prevent permissions issues we will install all the gems just for the builder user using `gem install --user-install some_gem`.
-Additionally we need to create a symlink to Cocoapods and Fastlane binaries in order to access them when running a trigger from our bot.
+Once we have installed the Server app and enabled Xcode service, we have to install [Cocoapods](https://cocoapods.org/) and [Fastlane](https://fastlane.tools/).
+Fastlane will help us with many common tasks that are necessary in order to build a project and upload the app to iTunes Connect.
+To prevent permissions issues we will install all the gems only for the builder user using `gem install --user-install some_gem`.
+Additionally we need to create a symlink to Cocoapods and Fastlane binaries in order to access them when our bot is running.

 Before start, add ruby bin folder to builder's path - depending on the ruby's version - add `export PATH="$PATH:/var/_xcsbuildd/.gem/ruby/2.0.0/bin"` to `~/.bashrc` and `~/.bash_login`.
 Now let's install these gems: